Wave base: Fair weather wave base

-The fair weather wave base refers to the depth beneath the waves under normal conditions and the portion of the seafloor that is agitated by this everyday wave action, known as the Upper shoreface.
+The FWWB is the depth beneath the waves under normal conditions and the portion of the seafloor that is agitated by this everyday wave action, known as the upper shoreface.
+The continuous agitation of the sea floor in the upper shoreface environment results in sediments that are winnowed of the smallest grains, leaving only those grains heavy enough that the water cannot keep them suspended.

+Storm wave base

+Hummocky cross-stratification sandstone sedimentary structure, Cretaceous era Book Cliffs formation, Utah.

-The storm wave base refers to the depths beneath storm-driven waves and can be much deeper.
-The portion of the seafloor that is only agitated by storm-driven wave action is known as the Lower shoreface.
+The SWB is the depths beneath storm-driven waves and can be much deeper than the FWWB.
+The portion of the seafloor that is only agitated by storm-driven wave action is known as the lower shoreface.
+Between storms, finer grained sediments accumulate on the seafloor, but during storms those sediments get suspended and moved around, resulting in a sedimentary structure form described as hummocky cross-stratification.

-It can be seen that the wave base is determined by deep water wave length which is a function of wave period.